cbartondock/prevbaseautomation/readme.md

   * _shear_ A decimal between -1 and 1, <0 means the top of the image
   moves right, >0 means the top of the image moves left.
 Typically you will want to stay between -.1 and .1 but I left it open.
+  * _countershear_ Sort of proud of this one.
+Either 0 or 1 for disabled/enabled.
+If enabled it shears the individual images in the opposite direction before the whole thing is sheared, so that they appear straight in the final result.
   * _buttonopacity_ A decimal between 0 and 1, pretty self explanatory.
   * _buttonsizeboost_ A decimal between -1 and 1, >0 increases button size, <0 decreases buttonsize.
 Again going that far from 0 isn't useful.
   * _posterize_ An integer between 1 and 8, or any negative number if you want to disable posterize (it is disabled by default).
 The integer represents the number of bits you are reducing the color to, ie 1 is the most posterized and 8 the least.